Symatem/Documentation/Processing/Programming.md

     - Special operand tags:
         - Constant: See carrier
         - Operator: Specifies which operator is called by the receiving operation
-        - Operands: Can pack and unpack all operands at a boundary
+        - Operands: Can pack and unpack all operands of a bundle at a boundary
 - Carrier:
     - Carriers are directional and have two ends (source and destination)
         - Both ends are associated with an operand tag
         - Both ends can be an operation or the outer operator
         - The source can be a constant value (using the "Constant" operand tag)
+    - They can be bundled in other carriers hierarchically
     - Carriers between operations contained by different operators are invalid
     - Data is replicated if multiple carriers are fed by one operand as source
 - Operator Instance: